vegetableman/Edify/README.md

 ## CSS Modules

-CSS Modules allow for a cleaner way of separating name conflicts and help us uss good old CSS, instead of JS.
+CSS Modules allow for a cleaner way of separating name conflicts and help us use good old CSS, instead of JS.